Courthouse and Lawyers' Row: Description and history

 Clinton, Louisiana, has been the parish seat of East Feliciana Parish since its establishment in 1824.
 The East Feliciana Parish Courthouse is centrally located, occupying a city block bounded by St. Helena, Bank, Liberty, and Woodville Streets.
 It is a handsome Greek Revival brick building, with white plaster walls and an octagonal cupola atop its hip roof.
 The entire building is encircled by Doric colonnade.
 It was built in 1840 to a design by J.S.
 Savage.

 Across Woodville Street from the courthouse are arrayed five single-story Greek Revival buildings, all of which have historically house law offices.
 Four of the five were also built in the 1840s, resulting in a distinctive collection of law-related Greek Revival buildings.
 The fifth law office was built in 1860, and is also Greek Revival despite the style having passed out of fashion by then.
 The block is framed by a private residence on the left and a two-story brick building, formerly a Masonic lodge, on the right.
-The law offices and the lodge all have columned porticos, four columns for the single-unit builtings, and seven for the wider buildings that have two offices.
+The law offices and the lodge all have columned porticos, four columns for the single-unit buildings, and seven for the wider buildings that have two offices.